 Negative gearing is a tax minimisation strategy where you have a net tax loss due to receiving less rental income from your investment property than the costs of maintaining that property.
 This net tax loss is offset against your salary income, so you pay less tax on your income.
 Thus, whilst your property is generally increasing in value over time, you are reducing your taxable income.

 When selling an asset, the profit is subject to capital gains tax.
 There are some exemptions, such as your primary residence or motor vehicle.
-However, when selling an investment property, if the value on this property has increased, you will pay capital gains tax on the difference.
+However, when selling an investment property, if the value of this property has increased, you will pay capital gains tax on the difference.
 This amount will then be added to your regular income and you’ll be taxed at your marginal tax rate.
 Your holding entity and how long you own the property will also have an impact.

 You will deal with many professionals in your real estate purchase and ongoing management.
-These include: the real estate agent, the buyers agent, the solicitor, the building inspector, the pest inspector, the accountant, the strata manager, the rental manager and your financial planner are paid for the services they provide.
-In most instances mortgage brokers are also compensated through facilitating an introduction to a lender and assisting the client – that’s you, in the ongoing maintenance of their loan.
+These include: the real estate agent, the buyer’s agent, the solicitor, the building inspector, the pest inspector, the accountant, the strata manager, the rental manager and your financial planner are paid for the services they provide.
+In most instances mortgage brokers are also compensated for facilitating an introduction to a lender and assisting the client – that’s you, in the ongoing maintenance of their loan.